finbourne/luminesce-sdk-python-preview/sdk/docs/HistoricallyExecutedQueriesApi.md

 show_all = False # bool | For users with extra permissions, they may optionally see other users' queries. (optional) (default to False)

     try:
-        # [EXPERIMENTAL] GetHistory: Shows queries executed in a given historical time window (in Json format).
+        # GetHistory: Shows queries executed in a given historical time window (in Json format).
         api_response = api_instance.get_history(start_at=start_at, end_at=end_at, free_text_search=free_text_search, show_all=show_all)
         pprint(api_response)
     except ApiException as e: